RosinskiPawel/python/README.md

 # python
-This is my documentation of my way to become a python programmer
+Here is my way to become a python programmer ;-)